 The last day for adding a course is seven school days after classes have begun.
 The last day to drop a course without it appearing on the transcript is four weeks.
-Courses may be dropped until midterm with a notation of withdrew passing (WP) or withdrew failing (WF) on the transcript.
-These dates are listed on the GSSM Academic Calendar.
+Courses may be dropped until midterm with a notation of withdraw passing (WP) or withdraw failing (WF) on the transcript.
+Dates differ for dual-enrolled courses (See College Credit Hours for GSSM Courses below).
+All dates are listed on the GSSM Academic Calendar.